Who's Afraid of Virginia Woolf?: Film

 A film adaptation of the play was released in 1966.
-It was directed by Mike Nichols and starred Elizabeth Taylor as Martha, Richard Burton as George, George Segal as Nick and Sandy Dennis as Honey.
-All four major actors were nominated for Academy Awards: Taylor and Burton for Best Actress and Actor and Dennis and Segal for Supporting Oscars.
-Both actresses won.
+It was directed by Mike Nichols and starred Elizabeth Taylor as Martha, Richard Burton as George, George Segal as Nick, and Sandy Dennis as Honey.
+All four actors were nominated for Academy Awards: Taylor and Burton for Best Actress and Actor and Dennis and Segal for Supporting Oscars.
 Taylor won the Oscar for Best Actress but Burton was passed over that year in favor of Paul Scofield in A Man For All Seasons.
-Dennis won Best Actress in a Supporting Role.
+Dennis won Best Actress in a Supporting Role, while Segal lost to Walter Matthau in The Fortune Cookie.